Starting an E-commerce business can be pretty daunting.

 Step 2 – Selecting Requirements

-oDesk offers a criteria you can set to get the best possible candidates for the job.
+oDesk (now Upwork) offers a criteria you can set to get the best possible candidates for the job.
 I have a set template for this, as I only want a few things.

 English – I need the English level of any freelancer to be a minimum of 4/5, if they’re below this I tend to have real difficulty explaining this to them.